ekomsSavior/subs_attack/README.md

 One URL per line.
 Lines starting with `#` are ignored.

+Tip: for each website you list make sure to provide the url that lands on the submisson form you want subs_attack to fill.

 ### 3)  User-Agent rotation

 update the UA list (if needed, its supplied and sufficient) in `user_agents.txt` (repo root), one per line: